7 Big Reasons Why the Cloud Is More Efficient than On-premise Computing

 Compared to on-premise

-If you took a group of multiple businesses and compared their computing energy efficiency in the context of On-premise Vs. Cloud, cloud would be much more efficient.
+If you took a group of multiple businesses and compared their computing energy efficiency in the context of On-premise Vs. Cloud, the cloud would be much more efficient.

 A Hosted Desktop solution makes significant impacts on infrastructure energy consumption because it leverages optimisation in the data centre.
 However, it possible to take this one step further by replacing conventional PCs with thin or zero clients on the desktops of staff.
 The energy reduction may approach something of the order of 90%...

 Redundant servers are maintained in a state of readiness to kick in if a live server fails.
-Redundant power supplies and internet connectivity using leased lines and dark fibre also support availability of access to software and data.Many organisations invest in UPS (Uninterruptible Power Supply) and back up lines.
-However, these have limited capability when compared with the far more robust and higher cost provisions made at purpose built data centres.
+Redundant power supplies and internet connectivity using leased lines and dark fibre also support the availability of access to software and data.Many organisations invest in UPS (Uninterruptible Power Supply) and back up lines.
+However, these have limited capability when compared with the far more robust and higher cost provisions made at purpose-built data centres.

 Cloud computing eliminates server infrastructure from the place of business, significantly reducing the footprint of IT equipment.
 This may enable downsizing to more compact offices, reducing costs and driving financial efficiency.
 Alternatively, it could also enable the space that is freed up to be used for revenue generation activities such as enlarging sales teams.

 Centralised operations and maintenance

 Centralising infrastructure in data centres manned by highly skilled teams of experts equipped with all the right tools means that systems are continually maintained and operated to the highest standards.

 Software versions are always the latest release and patches and updates are applied as soon as they become available.
 Appropriate staff provisioning to support 24/7 operations means no one has to get out of bed in the middle of the night!

 Reduced demand on in-house IT teams